Gulshan1357/nexus-game-engine/Nexus/src/Systems/README.md

    - _KeyPressEvent_: Contains playerId, action, player entity.
    - _InputSystem_: The system is subscribed to KeyPressEvent.
 When this event is fired it triggers the necessary action based on the event data.
 7. **RenderDebugSystem**: Supposed to render multiple useful info.
 Currently only renders red rectangles around the box Colliders.
-8. **Animation System**: Alter animation component which contains data like isAnimating, animation frame.
-It also modifies the frame in sprite component which is like an idle frame.
-Render component then renders the active frame which is either a looping animation frame of idle frame in sprite component.
+8. **Animation System**: Animate all the entities whose AnimationComponent's IsActive value is set to true.
+This value is supposed to be changed by other systems.

 ## TODO: